LivePersonInc/developer-center/pages/documents/data/messaging-interactions/methods/conversations.md

 |responseTime |{"start":{"from":1529566882153,"to":1530171697782},"status":["OPEN"],"responseTime":{"from":1530013618000,to":1530153993000},"contentToRetrieve":["responseTime"]}|
 |contentToRetrieve | {"start":{"from":1518411320000,"to":-1},"contentToRetrieve":["campaign","messageRecords","agentParticipants","agentParticipantsLeave","agentParticipantsActive","consumerParticipants","transfers","interactions","messageScores","messageStatuses","conversationSurveys","coBrowseSessions","summary", "sdes","unAuthSdes","monitoring","responseTime"]}|

-#### Note: search by keywords, summary or engagement attributes
+**Note: search by keywords, summary or engagement attributes**

-In order to search for a specific phrase in the messageses, summary or engagement attributes of the conversation -  you will need to place quotation marks at the beginning and end of the phrase.
-This will make sure that the search will run according to all specified terms in that phrase and in the same position relative to each other.
-(For example: searching by \\"tester@liveperson.com\\", will search for the words “tester” and “liveperson.com” in that order.)
+In order to search for a specific phrase within the messages, summary or engagement attributes of the conversation, you will need to wrap the phrase in quotation marks.
+This will make sure that the search will run according to all specified characaters in the phrase and in the same position relative to each other.
+(For example: searching for "tester@liveperson.com", will search for the characters “tester” and “liveperson.com” in that order.)

 ### Response